tabauer23/tabauer23/README.md

-- Hi, I’m Trevor.
+- Hi, I’m Trevor
-- I’m interested in expanding my coding data mindset and actively get other people interested in coding to make life more simple.
+- I’m interested in helping people discover their data
-- I have been coding R now for about two years, and really pushing to expand my network with other fellow coders to bounce ideas off of to ensure processes are going efficiently as possible.
+- I am passionate about programming
-- I’m currently learning R coding to better integrate repeatable reports at my organization.
+- I’m currently a System Development Specialist at the NH DHHS
-- I’m looking to collaborate on anything that has to do with R coding, from beginners to advanced coders.
+- I’m looking to collaborate on anything that has to do with coding, from beginners to advanced programming
 - How to reach me trevor.a.bauer@dhhs.nh.gov or bauer.trevor@gmail.com

 <!---